yvonnefroehlich/gmt-pygmt-plotting/README.md

 ## Content

-_Please note_:
-* The required versions are given in the single folders as well as notebooks and scripts.
+_Please note_: Scripts or notebooks are available up on acceptance of the related publication.
+The required versions are given in the single folders as well as notebooks and scripts.
-* Scripts or notebooks are available up on acceptance of the related publication.

 | Folder | Overview | Requirements |
 | --- | --- | --- |